indiqusdocs/yntraa/docs/Subscribers/Compute/RHELInstances/ConnectingtoaRHELInstance.md

 ---
 # Connecting to a RHEL Instance

-You can connect to RHEL Instances via SSH sessions using passwords (less secure) or [SSH key pairs](/docs/Subscribers/ToolsandUtilities/ManagingSSHKeysandKeyPairs) (most secure)
+You can connect to RHEL Instances via SSH sessions using passwords (less secure) or SSH key pairs (most secure).

 ## Connecting from a Windows Machine